lucidsoftware/neo-sbt-scalafmt/README.md

 // see the Maven badge at the top of this README for the latest version

 addSbtPlugin("com.lucidchart" % "sbt-scalafmt" % "<version>")
-// if you use coursier, you must use sbt-scalafmt-coursier to avoid a bug
+// if you use coursier, you must use sbt-scalafmt-coursier
 // addSbtPlugin("com.lucidchart" % "sbt-scalafmt-coursier" % "<version>")
 ```